nodejs/node/doc/api/addons.md

 ```

 In `myobject.cc`, implement the various methods that are to be exposed.
-In the followind code, the method `plusOne()` is exposed by adding it to the
+In the following code, the method `plusOne()` is exposed by adding it to the
 constructor's prototype:

 ```cpp